Information About The Sound City Reading Program

 - In some of the books vowels and vowel patterns are printed in specific colors.
 For example, when the letter a represents it's short vowel sound it is printed in a bright red color: cat, apple.
 A letter or pattern that represents the long ā sound is printed in a dark red color: table, rain, play, safe.
 This color applies to letter patterns that represent the long ā sound even if they do not include the letter a: they, veil, ballet.

 - The color-coded vowels serve several purposes.
 First, the vowel or vowel pattern stands out in the word; it is clearly distinguished from the surrounding consonants.
 Because it is more noticeable, the vowel pattern can identified and remembered more easily.
 Second, students instinctively learn that vowels that are printed in the same color have the same sound, regardless of how they're spelled: he, feet, eat, weird, key, pizza, and shield.
 Third, students can see with a glance if a vowel pattern seen in several different words is pronounced differently: eat, head, steak.
 Even if the pattern has the same letters, it won't be pronounced in the same way if the colors are different.
+For information on color-coded vowels click here.

 - A number of written marks other than color are used in this program to help students understand the phonetic structure of words.
 They are used when new patterns are introduced on the student pages and when students are spelling words from dictation.
 The various marks are listed below.
-The teacher provides frequent guidance to the students about using and interpreting them.
+The teacher provides frequent guidance to the students about using and interpreting the marks.

 - No marking is used over short vowels: a/ax, e/egg, i/in, o/ox, u/up.